 Below are descriptions of our research interests – the categories often overlap!

 LOLA and GRAIL datasets showing the topography (left) and gravity (right) of the Moon, respectively.

 Volcanism and cryovolcanism

-Volcanic activity, including icy cryovolcanic activity, reflect the thermal history of planets.
-For some bodies, volcanism is fundamentally connected with climate and orbital history.
+Volcanic activity, including icy cryovolcanic activity, reflects the thermal history of planets.
+For some bodies, volcanism is also fundamentally connected with climate and orbital history.
 Lava flows also shape the geomorphology of planetary surfaces.